 Who Should Use This Template?

 Let’s start with the obvious answer, which is the project management team, led by the construction project manager, also referred to as site manager or construction manager.
 They are the ones with the experience to lead the crew members and contractors to execute the tasks.
 Therefore, their skills and experience are going to help with forecasting how much time, effort and cost are associated with the project and its schedule.

 Depending on the size of the construction project and the organization of the company doing the construction project management, there might be a person dedicated to developing a schedule and updating it as needed.
 The buck always stops with the project manager though, who will report back to the project owner and or stakeholders.

 As stated above, the construction schedule is a living construction management document.
 Our free construction schedule template updates itself in real time and can be easily shared with the full project team, stakeholders, project owners and contractors alike.
-They might not have clearance to edit the project schedule, which is usually the sole domain of the project manager, but they need to know what is done when.
-So, everyone is using the construction schedule template in varying capacity depending on the role and responsibility in the project.
+They might not have clearance to edit the project schedule, which is usually the sole domain of the project manager, but they need to know what is done and when.
+So, everyone is using the construction schedule template in varying capacities depending on the role and responsibility in the project.

 How to Use ProjectManager’s Free Construction Schedule Template

 Construction project management templates are valued for their ease of use and for getting a lot of the busy work out of the way so you can drive down to the specifics of your construction project.
 ProjectManager’s free construction schedule template makes it easy to organize your tasks, resources and costs all in one place.

 The best part of this free construction schedule template is that you can visualize and edit your construction schedule using our Gantt chart, kanban board, task list or project calendar views.